BasedLinux/bsd/doc/manual/source/glossary.md

 - [substitute]{#gloss-substitute}

-  A substitute is a command invocation stored in the [Nix database] that describes how to build a store object, bypassing the normal build mechanism (i.e., derivations).
+  A substitute is a command invocation stored in the [Bsd database] that describes how to build a store object, bypassing the normal build mechanism (i.e., derivations).
 Typically, the substitute builds the store object by downloading a pre-built version of the store object